 Better organised and informed coffee growers have benefited from marketing opportunities and returns.
-The Coffee Industry Corporation has responded by providing more freight subsidy assistance to fly-in sites, directly supporting 84 households in Obura Wonenara.
+The Coffee Industry Corporation response has been to provide more freight subsidy assistance to fly-in sites, directly supporting 84 households in Obura Wonenara.

 LIVE Objective: Improved social services and physical environment are better able to settle law and order issues through the recently established village courts.
 Women are actively engaging this service as 30% of cases brought to the courts are now by women.